Hello my Lovelies,

 Its combination of ART, SASS, AND FASHION, serves its audience a raw form of creative expression only suitable for the GODS.

-*All runway photos by Jonathan Hooper*
+*All runway photos taken by Jonathan Hooper*

 Ps.
 Scroll to the bottom to see what I wore !